TylerJB2004/netflix-project/README.md

 - **analysis.ipynb** — Full Jupyter Notebook with graphs, insights, and conclusions
 - **netflix_titles.csv** — Dataset from Kaggle used for the analysis
 - **requirements.txt** — Python packages needed to run the notebook
-- **slides/** — PowerPoint presentation summarizing the analysis (if provided)
+- **slides** — PowerPoint presentation summarizing the analysis (if provided)

   Summary of Key Findings
-- Netflix has **more movies than TV shows**, which increases browsing difficulty.
+- Netflix has more movies than TV shows , which increases browsing difficulty.
-- Most Netflix content comes from a few dominant countries such as the **United States** and **India**.
+- Most Netflix content comes from a few dominant countries such as the United States and India.
-- Content production spiked heavily between **2017–2020**, contributing to rapid catalog expansion.
+- Content production spiked heavily between 2017–2020 , contributing to rapid catalog expansion.
-- The most common genres among U.S. viewers include **Dramas, Comedies, Documentaries**, and **Action** content.
+- The most common genres among U.S. viewers include Dramas, Comedies, Documentaries , and Action content.
-- Overall, Netflix’s rapid content growth contributes to **content overload**, making navigation harder for users.
+- Overall, Netflix’s rapid content growth contributes to content overload , making navigation harder for users.
   Note on HTML Export
 Exporting the notebook to HTML failed due to a local Jupyter/path issue on Windows.
-The full analysis (with all graphs and answers) is visible in **analysis.ipynb** and renders correctly on GitHub.
+The full analysis (with all graphs and answers) is visible in analysis.ipynb and renders correctly on GitHub.
   How to Run
 1. Install dependencies:
    ```bash
    pip install -r requirements.txt